 Interactive Campus Map

 In 2014, the school rolled out two large touch screen televisions.
-Since no one at the time was making content specifically for this technology, I saw an opportunity to create an interactive map for our campus lobbies.
+Since no one at the time was making content specifically for this technology, I saw an opportunity to create an interactive map for our campus lobbies and enlisted Cristian Morales-Alvarez to help design and code.
 The end product was created with a combination of BrightSigns technology, Illustrator and After Effects.

 The above video is a simulation of the interactions as well as footage of me interacting with it.
 Here’s a link to an early iteration in HTML5 and a homage to Roger Brown.